ortus-docs/testbox-docs/mockbox/installing_mockbox.md

 # Installing Mockbox

-MockBox can be downloaded from http://www.ortussolutions.com/products/testbox or can be installed via [CommandBox](http://www.ortussolutions.com/products/commandbox) as part of TestBox.
+MockBox can be downloaded from http://www.ortussolutions.com/products/testbox or can be installed via [CommandBox](http://www.ortussolutions.com/products/commandbox) as part of the  TestBox package.

 ```javascript
 // install standalone